shanks847/shanks847/README.md

 - Digital Twin Technology in Simulation of Power System Components

 🌱 **Learning:**
-- MERN for Webapps
+- Modelling Electric Machines and Drives
+- Arc Flash Calculation and Simulation
-- PyPSA for Energy Modelling
+- PyPSA and NREL Sienna for Energy Modelling

  :globe_with_meridians: **Looking to collaborate on:**
 - Open Source Energy Modelling Research